mrKappa27/aws-bootcamp-cruddur-2023/journal/week9.md

 Create a build project for backend flask for using it in our build stage in the pipeline:

 ![week9-create-pipeline-build-project-proof.png](assets/week9-create-pipeline-build-project-proof.png)

+For triggering a build in our pipeline we've to merge our code to the specific source branch called `prod`:

 ## Required Homeworks/Tasks
 - Completed all the todo and technical tasks ✅